-He naturally assimilated into the local culture by quickly developing a firm command of Mandarin and integrating into the mainstream society.
-Within a few years of his life in Taiwan, he sourced employment in the Technology Sector and has since moved on to being self-employed through various entrepreneurial pursuits.
+He naturally assimilated into the local culture by quickly developing a firm command of Mandarin Chinese and integrating into the mainstream society.
+Before co-founding Eco-Cha, he worked in the technology sector and on multiple other entrepreneurial projects.

 Nick and Andy met in Taiwan, and have been good friends for many years, living in the same neighborhood and supporting each other in common interests.
 This has finally led to their commitment to sharing the local tea culture, that they both find compelling - with the ever-growing population of tea lovers abroad.

 Tony is the Director of the Agricultural Extension Dept. at the Lugu Farmers’ Association in Nantou County, Taiwan.
 His work includes:

 Tony received the Distinguished Award for Agricultural Extension by the Federal Government in 1999.
 Returning to get his Master’s degree after more than 20 years on the job, he received the Agricultural Promotion Association Award for Exemplary Thesis.
 Other experience includes: